Anubhvv/Squads/README.md

 **This project is a part of [Teams Clone- Microsoft Engage'21](https://microsoft.acehacker.com/engage2021/?mc_cid=1b332f034a&mc_eid=6724c88fad).**

 #  What it can do?
-It let's you have video conference with your friends.
+It lets you have video conference with your friends.

 #  How it works?
 It uses P2P connection to connect call.
 Websockets used for signalling.